RapidAPI/DevRel-Stack-Data/learn/posts/rapidapi-hub-provider/introduction.md

 This course is an interactive one that will guide you through understanding how you can add your API to RapidAPI.

-You can go through the interactive component below to understand how much your can earn by publishing an API on [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=RapidAPI.com/learn&utm_medium=DevRel&utm_campaign=DevRel).
+You can go through the interactive component below to understand how much you can earn by publishing an API on [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=RapidAPI.com/learn&utm_medium=DevRel&utm_campaign=DevRel).

 <RapidAPIPricing />